fjuren/fakebook-frontend/README.md

 # Fakebook personal project

 Welcome to Fakebook - a fun and lighthearted take on a popular social networking site.
+Try the [live](https://social-personal-project.netlify.app/) site.

+If you don't want to create your own account, use the "Log in with a test account" option on the login page

 ## Table of Contents